1. What is MDA?

 7. What are MDA’s health care services programs?

-Each year, MDA sends some 3,500 youngsters with muscular dystrophy to accessible MDA summer camps across the country, at a cost to MDA of $800 per camper.
+Each year, MDA sends more than 3,600 youngsters with muscular dystrophy to accessible MDA summer camps across the country, at a cost to MDA of $800 per camper.
 There is no charge to families.

 The Association also:

 MDA publishes the award-winning quarterly print magazine Quest, which is available online with searchable archives.
 The magazine carries detailed articles about current research, medical care, helpful products, social and family issues, inspiring individuals and the concerns of daily living with a neuromuscular disease.